Locations:

 What is empty nest syndrome?

 Empty nest syndrome is the complicated tangle of feelings parents experience when their children move out of the family home and begin their adult lives.
 It’s not a diagnosable mental health issue, but that doesn’t mean it isn’t real.
-All that emotional upheaval and anticipatory grief can have a big impact, from prompting a broader existential crisis to causing physical symptoms.
+All that emotional upheaval and anticipatory grief can have a big impact, from prompting a broader existential crisis to causing physical symptoms or catastrophic thinking.

 “Empty nest syndrome is a very common experience,” Dr. Borland reassures.
 “A large part of one’s identity often becomes defined by their role as a parent.
 And suddenly, there’s this recognition that a significant change is about to occur, that time has flown really quickly.
 It’s OK to feel a sense of loss and uncertainty during this period of transition.”